Kareus/SP2C/README.md

   - implements AABB, Circle, Polygon (Convex).

+    - Polygon automatically find the hull points in counter-clockwise order.

+      You can turn off with setting bool parameter `ordering` as false and put the vertices directly.

+      See `Set` function in struct `SP2C::SPC_Polygon` in `SPC_Shapes.h`.

+      Also you can create a box polygon with function `SetBox`.
+Use it when you need rotating boxes.

   - I also implemented some custom shapes in `main_SP2C.cpp`, like RoundRect and Concaves.

     - RoundRect is a group of circles and aabbs.
 See functions `createRoundRect` and `drawRoundRect`.

+      You can set draw mode to draw each circles and boxes, or outline of roundrect.

+      See function `createRoundRect` and `drawRoundRect`.

     - Concave is converted into a group of triangles using Ear Clipping triangulation algorithm.

       Due to the generation code in main function, it can be actually a convex in random cases.

       You can set draw mode to draw each triangles, or outline of concave.

-      See functions `triangulation` and `drawTriangles`
+      See functions `triangulation` and `drawTriangles`.

   - Only a single polygon can rotate.

     - You can test rotating polygons with the option,

       ```c++
       #define ROTATE_POLYGON_TEST 1 //line 15 in main_SP2C.cpp
       ```

     - AABB (as it is axis-aligned) and Circles, for sure, don't rotate.
     - I didn't implement polygon rotation in the concave (group of triangles).